EwanColquhoun/loadsheet-planner/README.md

 5. For Deployment there are two options, Automatic Deployments or Manual.
     - Automatic Deployment: This will prompt Heroku to re-build your app each time you push your code to GitHub.
     - Manual Deployment: This will only prompt Heroku to build your app when you manually tell it to do so.
 6. Ensure the correct branch is selected "master/Main", and select the deployment method that you desire.
-In this case, I will be using Automatic Deployment.
 ![Heroku deployment](assets/images/deploy.png)

 ### **To fork the repository on GitHub**